 Regent University Law Review Symposium

-Practitioners, professors, students, and business owners are encouraged to attend this exciting event that promises to be an informative and helpful exploration of the developing issues related to social enterprise entities.
+Practitioners, professors, students, and consumers are encouraged to attend this exciting event that promises to be an informative and helpful exploration of the developing issues related to food law.

 Please contact us at email@example.com with questions.